jonatanpalaciosacevedo/drone-circus/README.md

 # Drone Circus user interface

-To initialize the program, execute circus.py
+To initialize the program,
+1. Connect to Tello Wi-Fi
+2. Execute circus.py